 To facilitate ongoing public input, the completed and adopted HMP will be posted on Zone 7's website to allow the public to remain engaged and provide feedback.
-The website will include a link to a contact form which will allow the public to submit comments to be integrated as appropriate.
+The website will allow the public to submit comments to be integrated as appropriate.
 When updates to the HMP are required, Zone 7 will again solicit participation from Steering Committee members and discuss the issues that need to be addressed in the HMP update.
 Public participation will be solicited through public notices and advertised on the website as part of any future plan updates.

 The goal of public outreach is to solicit public involvement in the hazard mitigation planning.
 This includes determining which hazards impact Zone 7 and discussing ways to mitigate those hazards.
-Individuals were encouraged to participate in the hazard mitigation process through the release of a public survey during the current Plan update.
-Results from the survey highlighted the hazards that were of most concern to the community.
-Zone 7 can use the information from the survey results for future planning when deciding which mitigation action to implement.
-It can generally be assumed that actions reducing risk for the top rated hazards will be well received by the community.
-More detailed information regarding the survey results can be found in Chapter 1 and Appendix D.
+The public was encouraged to participate in the hazard mitigation process through participation through a workshop during the current Plan update.
+Zone 7 will continue to solicit for public comment to support future planning and when deciding which mitigation action to implement.